karask/python-bitcoin-utils/README.rst

 Notes
 -----
 * For schnorr, bech32[m], ripemd160 the python Bitcoin Core reference implementations are used.
-* For making calls to a Bitcoin node a simple node proxy object exists, which wraps the python-bitcoinrpc library.
 * For Hierarchical Deterministic keys we wrap the python hdwallet library.
 For now we wrap only some very basic functionality to acquire a PrivateKey object that is used throughtout the library.